 - And more

-Unless you specifically state and invite people to hover over your Tooltip in your Tooltip shortcode, your visitors may not even realize that there’s extra content waiting to be shown in that Tooltip!
-A great way to make sure your readers hover over the Tooltip is to make your Tooltip an icon instead of just using text.
+Unless you specifically state and invite people to hover over your tooltip in your tooltip shortcode, your visitors may not even realize that there’s extra content waiting to be shown in that tooltip!
+A great way to make sure your readers hover over the tooltip is to make it an icon instead of just using text.

 To do this, first, download and activate the free Better Font Awesome plugin.
 If you jumped straight to this part of the post, here’s a link to how to install a WordPress plugin if you need it.

-Once the plugin is activated, you’ll have access to 1,000+ free icons that you can use anywhere on your WordPress site with a simple shortcode.
-Now, let’s go ahead and add the Info icon’s shortcode to our Tooltip.
+Once the plugin is activated, you’ll have access to thousands of free icons that you can use anywhere on your WordPress site with a simple shortcode.
+Now, let’s go ahead and add the Info icon’s shortcode to our tooltip.

 We’re about to put one plugin’s shortcode inside another plugin’s shortcode.
 But don’t worry, they’ll both still work!